mvolkmann/blog/src/meteor.md

 It is used to host both client-side and server-side code.

 Meteor is built on Node.js.
-It has good integration with the MongoDB NoSQL database.
+It has great integration with the MongoDB NoSQL database.
 It also supports a publish and subscribe mechanism to synchronize user interfaces (UIs) with backend data, providing real-time updates.

 Meteor uses its own build systems and JavaScript bundler.
 It does not use an external bundler such as Webpack, Rollup, or Parcel.
+This is partially because Meteor was created before those tools were created or became mature.

 Meteor has its own frontend framework called Blaze.
 But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova (for Android and iOS apps).
+(Cordova is an open source fork of PhoneGap which was created by Adobe.
-Note that on August 10, 2020 Adobe announced they will no longer support development of Cordova.
+On August 10, 2020 Adobe announced they will no longer support development of PhoneGap.
+Development of Cordova continues under Apache.)

 Meteor was initially released in 2012.
 It gained immediate attention for its novel use of WebSockets